FrancoSpeziali/db-mongoose-schemas/README.md

     console.log(process.env.DB_NAME);
     ```

-## Assignment 3 - Connecting Mongoose with your database
+## Task 3 - Connecting Mongoose with your database

 We will install `mongoose` and connect it to our database